 In the 1990 film The Hunt for Red October (based on the Tom Clancy novel of the same name), Sean Connery plays the captain of a Russian submarine.
 This much I remembered from having seen the film many years ago.
 I did not recall that the submarine in question—the eponymous “Red October”—used a special high-tech propulsion system that, having no moving parts, was silent.
 I’m sure my science fiction filter was on, and I just assumed at the time that the top-secret engine was the sort of almost-plausible futuristic contrivance any modern spy movie will have—and not worth taking very seriously.
-Just a few years later, though, Mitsubishi demonstrated a boat using a propulsion system of roughly the design Clancy described in his novel.
+Just a few years later, though, Mitsubishi demonstrated a boat called the Yamato 1 using a propulsion system of roughly the design Clancy described in his novel.
 And now variations on this technique are being used in electrical generators, nuclear reactors, and even spacecraft design.

 Gimme an “M”